gnosly/TomcatJdbcConnectionTest/README.md

 	at com.fgiovannetti.FireConnector.execute(FireConnector.java:29)
 ```

 + Now we have to demostrate that when the connection is abandoned a new jmx notificaton is triggered.
-First of all we have to add a new property in our Resource tag
+First of all we have to add a new property in our \<Resource\>
 ```xml
   <Resource name="jdbc/backoffice"
 ...
 	jmxEnabled="true"
 ...	/>
 ```

-After that we have to __restart__ the tomcat and connect again with jconsole.
-A new MBean is registered on jmx called **tomcat.jdbc**.
-Go into the path *tomcat.jdbc -> ConnectionPool -> jdbc/backoffice -> /JdbcTomcatConnectionTest -> Catalina -> localhost -> org.apache.tomcat.jdbc.pool.jmx.ConnectionPool* and click on Notifications and therefore on *Subscribe*.
+Then we have to __restart__ the tomcat and connect again with jconsole.
+With *jmxEnabled* a new MBean is registered on jmx called **tomcat.jdbc**.
+Go into the path *tomcat.jdbc -> ConnectionPool -> jdbc/backoffice -> /JdbcTomcatConnectionTest -> Catalina -> localhost -> org.apache.tomcat.jdbc.pool.jmx.ConnectionPool* and click on *Notifications* and therefore on *Subscribe*.

 ![alt text](https://github.com/gnosly/JdbcTomcatConnectionTest/blob/master/src/main/doc/jmx_notification_subscribe.png "Jmx notification subscription")